 What We Do

+October 17 to 22, 2025.
+This year's conference will focus on the theme of inclusive education and is designed to bring together a diverse group of stakeholders to share and discuss innovations, policies, and frameworks for equitable access to quality education for persons with disabilities (PWDs) in the Caribbean.
 Around 15% of the world’s population, or estimated 1 billion people, live with disabilities.
 They are the world’s largest minority.
 The imperative for this conference is to validate a global study commissioned by UNICEF.
 The results of the UNICEF global study show the need for youth with disabilities to receive supportive program designs.
-The Authentic Caribbean Foundation and its partners seek to join this global mission bringing the Caribbean current in elevating the needs for their population of persons with disabilities.
-The conference will address critical aspects of disabilities in the region, focusing on topics such as Advocacy and Awareness, Education, Disability Acts and Laws, and Barriers to Inclusion.
+The Caribbean Disability Network and its partners seek to join this global mission bringing the Caribbean current in elevating the needs for their population of persons with disabilities.
+The Objectives:

 Conference Brochure